OutWooods/work-better/features.md

 - Extend - if you're going well and dont want to stop;

 ## Mulling over

+- Maybe have the completed tasks section always visible.
+But empty

 - Second, slightly louder sound if not noticed a minute later.